Last updated January 2020

-Ask about companies’ hourly labor rates and how many workers are included in the rates (some send two workers to every job).
+Ask about companies’ hourly labor rates and how many workers are included in the rates (some send two people to every job).
 Also ask about minimum charges.
-Many handyperson services have minimums of two hours or more, and some tack on a half-hour of labor or more for travel time (most home services charge the same fees for travel time regardless of where customers live).
+Many handyman services have minimums of two hours or more, and some tack on a half-hour of labor or more for travel time (most home services charge the same fees for travel time regardless of where customers live).
 If the jobs on your list can be done in an hour, don’t hire a company that charges a three-hour minimum.
-Because many handyperson services bill labor charges in one-hour increments, have a few optional jobs ready in case you need to fill up a worker’s hour.
+Because many handyman services bill labor charges in one-hour increments, have a few optional jobs ready in case you need to fill up a worker’s hour.

 Determine in advance who is responsible for providing materials.